 Structural Dynamics

-A post-flight data processing tool, automating and reducing time spent on recurring post-flight Controls tasks
+A post-flight data processing tool, automating manual post-flight Controls tasks

 CFT (Atlas V N22 / Starliner)